 Fun fact, the Trappist Haven Monastery is well known for its dairy operation under the company, Trappist Dairy Limited.
-It was founded 1956 by Father Jen Stanislus of the Trappist Haven Monastery and was initially operated out of the monastery.
-Since the 1980’s, the dairy operations have been managed by Lark International Dairy Holdings Limited out of Yuen Long.
+It was founded in 1956 by Father Jen Stanislus of the Trappist Haven Monastery and was initially operated out of the monastery.
+Since the 1980s, dairy operations have been managed by Lark International Dairy Holdings Limited out of Yuen Long.

 Today, you can still buy Trappist Dairy milk in most supermarkets in Hong Kong.

 The long slope uphill